Delaware River Greenway Partnership

-The Delaware River Greenway Partnership (DRGP) is a non-profit organization, created in 1989 and located in Stockton, New Jersey, in the historic Prallsville Mills complex.
+The Delaware River Greenway Partnership (DRGP) is a non-profit organization founded in 1989 and located in Stockton, New Jersey, within the historic Prallsville Mills complex.
 DRGP's mission is to promote cross-river connections and communication, and to preserve and enhance the natural and historic resources of the lower Delaware River in both New Jersey and Pennsylvania.

 History

-The Partnership was established in 1989 as an offshoot of the Bucks County Conservancy (now the Heritage Conservancy), a coalition of organizations attempting to protect open space and resources along the Delaware River.
-In 1989, it led the coalition study of the river which earned the Lower Delaware designation as a Federal Wild and Scenic River.
+The Partnership was established in 1989 as an offshoot of the Bucks County Conservancy (now the Heritage Conservancy), a coalition of organizations that sought to protect open space and resources along the Delaware River.
+In 1989, it led the coalition study of the river, which earned the Lower Delaware designation as a Federal Wild and Scenic River.
 In 2000, in coordination with the National Park Service and the Wild and Scenic Management Committee, it produced and implemented the first Wild and Scenic Management Plan.